Túngara frog: Conservation

-Within the extinction risk categories (“Least Concern”, “Near Threatened”, “Vulnerable”, “Endangered”, or “Critically Endangered”) assigned by the IUCN Red List to organisms with adequate demographic data, Engystomops pustulosus is listed as “Least Concern” regarding conservation status.
-Although its IUCN status seems to lessen the concern of population conservation of túngara frogs, the fact that amphibians are the most at risk among vertebrates, with at least 43% of species experiencing decline, increases alertness.
+Within the extinction risk categories assigned by the IUCN Red List, Engystomops pustulosus is listed as "Least Concern".
+Although its IUCN status seems to lessen the concern of population conservation of túngara frogs, 43% of species are experiencing decline, which suggests this frog may be threatened in the near future.
 The major stressors of amphibian declines include the following: habitat loss/degradation, pollution, climate change, and invasive species.

 Among all causes, habitat loss/degradation and pollution are known to be the most important.
 These causes also show cooccurrence in that intensified agricultural and urbanized landscape lead to both habitat change and increased pollutant release.
-However, the specific effects of these causes on amphibians, especially their health, are scarcely known.
-There is ongoing research being done on understanding the relationship between habitat change and amphibian health, including that of the túngara frog.
+However, the specific effects of these causes on amphibians, especially their health, are largely unknown.

 Some research suggests the negative impact of agricultural sites on túngara frog health, displayed by decreased egg number, reduced hatching success, and undersized/smaller body size and male secondary sexual characteristics.
-Such findings in research significantly relates to the conservation of amphibians, including túngara frogs, since lower reproduction is highly likely to be correlated with higher population decline.
-Further research is needed to prove the link between lower reproduction and higher amphibian population decline.
+Such findings in research significantly relates to the conservation of amphibians, since lower reproduction is likely to correlate with an accelerated population decline.